aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 __

 ## CHANGELOG

+**Soon | v7.0**
+- IMPORTANT 1: from now and so on, the sector-letter is needed (not option anymore) in spawns and destinations.
+Example of spawn, from 'cswr_spawn_blu_1' to 'cswr_spawn_blu_A_1';
+- IMPORTANT 2: from now and so on, vehicles are not allowed to spawn through infantry spawn-points.
+Vehicles should use only 'spawnveh' or 'spawnheli' or 'spawnparadrop';
+- Added > Spawn type > Support to nautical spawns, allowing spawn boats and other nautical vehicles, including ground vehicles with amphibious hability;
+- Added > Identity > Select the ethnicity each side represents, changing their faces and language automatically: Africa, Asia, Europe, Eastern Europe, Mid-East, North America, South America;
+- Added > Option to turn off the entire script through the management file, no need to touch the description.ext anymore;
+- Improved > Marines > Now, all infantry that spawn in water is converted automatically to a marine that has its own loadout if the editor customized that in 'fn_CSWR_loadout.sqf' file;
+- Improved > How each group/vehicle choose its 'time breaking' before each new waypoint;
+- Improved > The spawn-points feedbacks when dropped in inappropriated places (ground vehicle spawns too far away from the shore);
+- Improved > Paradrop > Now you can control the spreading (radius) of parashooters and vehicles falling from the sky where the minimal spreading's 200 meters and the default is 500;
+- Improved > Paradrop > Rock mountains > If a parashooter leader fell over a rock, CSWR manages to reposition them in a safe ground aside where they will wait the group members regroup;
+- Improved > Paradrop > Rock mountains > If a parashooter member gets stuck or too late to regroup their leader position, after a while (editable), CSWR teleport the unit to leader position;
+- Improved > Paradrop > Water/sea > If a parashooter leader fell into the water, CSWR manages to reposition them in near coast where they'll wait the group members regroup;
+- Improved > Paradrop > If a leader dies during the regroup waiting, CSWR transfer the waiting responsability to the new group leader if applyable;
+- Improved > Amphibious vehicles (e.g. APC) can only spawn in water and move to the land, but no longer to move in move-markers IN water, preventing accidental disengaging;
+- Improved > Helicopters > If it's spawned in water, helicopter automatically starts its mission hovering;
+- Improved > Helicopters > The crew now is using the custom infantry uniform too, but without change helmet and/or goggles;
+- Improved > Destinations > Now, each group/vehicle has its own waypointCompletionRadius each new destination, making units and vehicles more spread out when simultaneously on the same place;
+- Improved > init.sqf file updated;
+- Improved > A bunch of performance improvements;
+- Improved > fn_CSWR_population.sqf > Group variable names have been changed to be more readable/easy to understand;
+- Improved > Even more debug and warning feedbacks;
+- Fixed > Single player > Before, if you turned off the Debug mode and tried to run a single player game, an error about CSWR_prefix was printed out;
+- Fixed > Markers > If editor has a typo in some marker prefix ("cswr_") the script tells them correctly;
+- Fixed > Paradrop > An issue where paradropped vehicles would sometimes lose their balance and flip over in mid-air, causing the crew death or the vehicle crashes upon landing;
+- Fixed > Spawn delay > The bug that a group doesn't spawn if the editor sets the spawn-delay-timer to 0 (zero) minutes.
+Now zero and negative numbers are ignored;
+- Fixed > Destinations > If all hold-destinations are booked, tracked-vehicles were traveling through the map instead of to take a peripherical position onto booked hold-position;
+- Fixed > Group behavior > Some infantry groups (when their behavior were "SAFE") were not in diamond formation, what's mandatory for infantry executing hold-position;
+- Fixed > Helicopters > If a chopper needs repair/rearm/refuel/heal but no land-helicopter-spawn available, now the helicopter ignores the RTB necessity and fights 'til death;
+- Tweaked > Snipers > Now, if you turn (e.g.) CSWR_canNvgSnipersBLU to "false", no matter if the sniper group is part of paratroopers that NVG is allowed, the sniper group won't receive NVG anymore;
+- Tweaked > Helicopters > When the helicopter spawn landed, now it will turn the engine immediatelly but it still has a cooldown before take off;
+- Tweaked > Helicopters > Light class ones have a new default operational altitude (from 150 to 300 meters of altitude);
+- Tweaked > Helicopters > Heavy class ones have a new default operational altitude (from 300 to 600 meters of altitude);
+- Removed > Paratroops > Goggles are not a mandatory gear anymore;
+- Documentation has been updated.

 **Apr, 14th 2024 | v6.5.2**
 - Script folder structure modified to make the installation easier, including a clean configuration in loadout and population files.